 Should such students subsequently desire to pursue an advanced degree, they may change their status from non-degree to full graduate standing by submission of a complete application to the Graduate College as a degree-seeking student and admission into an appropriate program by the Dean for Graduate Studies.

-Appropriate credits earned in the non-degree status may be used to fulfill graduate degree requirements only if approved by the program Graduate Committee, the student’s Supervisory Committee, and the Dean for Graduate Studies.
+Appropriate credits earned in the non-degree status may be used to fulfill graduate degree requirements only if approved by the graduate degree program Graduate Committee, the student’s Supervisory Committee, and the Dean for Graduate Studies.
 No more than one-third of the course work applied toward a graduate degree may be taken as a non-degree student.